piraeusdatastore/piraeus/README.md

 Piraeus is a high performance, highly-available, simple, secure, and cloud agnostic storage solution for Kubernetes.

 The Piraeus Project consists of:
-* A [Helm Chart and Kubernetes Operator] to create, configure and maintain all components of Piraeus.
+* A [Kubernetes Operator] to create, configure and maintain all components of Piraeus.
 * A [CSI Driver] to provision persistent volumes and snapshots on the storage cluster maintained by Piraeus.
 * A [High Availability Controller] to speed up the failover process of stateful workloads
+* A [Volume Affinity Controller], keeping Kubernetes Persistent Volumes reported affinity in sync with the cluster.
 * Container images for the open source components Piraeus is built on:
   * [DRBD] is used as the underlying storage replication mechanism between cluster nodes.
     [Documentation](https://docs.linbit.com/docs/users-guide-9.0/) is provided by [LINBIT](https://www.linbit.com/).